maxnfrankel/maxnfrankel.github.io/pages/3_Personal art.md

 I grew surrounded by family involved in the arts.
 My mother is a painter and taught art classes in NYC for many years, my father is an architect, and my grandmother was a sculptor.
 I attended the Fiorello H. LaGuardia High School of Music & Art and Performing Arts as a visual art student, where I spent four years taking several hours of art classes a day alongside my regular classes.

-Here is some of my art
+Here are a few of my artworks from over the years

 <div class="row">
   <div class="column_30">